TheKingInYellow1/Project1-ChuckNorris-ImageApp/README.md

 Concept:
 This app allows you to search images and get a complimentary Chuck Norris joke to go with it.
 The reason for making this app is, because searching for images on the internet is too boring and sometimes you need to spice it up with a unrelated Chuck Norris joke.

+User Story:
 AS A chuck norris and random image aficionado
 I WANT to have an easy to use website to view those together SO THAT i can create random and funny collaborations of the two